2019 Northern British Columbia murders: Shootings

-In the summer of 2019, Australian national Lucas Fowler and his girlfriend, American national Chynna Deese, were taking a three-week trip around Canada.
+In the summer of 2019, Australian national Lucas Fowler and his girlfriend, American national Chynna Deese, were taking a three-week road trip around Canada.
 On July 14, their 1986 Chevrolet van broke down along the Alaska Highway, 20 km south of Liard Hot Springs in British Columbia.
 At approximately 3:20 PM PST, Curtis Broughton, a mechanic, along with his wife Sandra, stopped to check on the couple.
 Broughton explained, "They seemed like they kind of had it under control.
 It was mechanical issues with the van.
 They were having a picnic waiting for the van to unflood, I guess, and try to start it again".
 Broughton was assured that the couple knew what they were doing, and saw them "happy" and "smiling" before leaving them shortly after.
 At approximately 7:00 AM PST on July 15, the bodies of Fowler and Deese were discovered by Trevor Pierre, a highway worker.

 Both victims were found in a ditch close to their van, with their bodies showing visible gunshot wounds and lying 5 m apart from one another.
 Both were lying north, with their heads facing west.
 The van's back doors were left open with their windows smashed, according to Pierre.
 On July 19, a burnt-out pickup truck was discovered south of the Stikine River Bridge on Highway 37.
 The body of Vancouver resident Leonard Dyck was found 2 km south of the vehicle fire, with "similar circumstances" as Fowler and Deese (whose bodies were found 470 km away).

 Kam McLeod and Bryer Schmegelsky were initially reported as missing persons, as it was revealed that they were operating the pickup truck before it was destroyed.
 On July 22, the Royal Canadian Mounted Police (RCMP) believed there was a possible link between the missing persons and murder victims in British Columbia.

+The initial reports of the murders in northern British Columbia prompted confusion among some foreign media outlets, which incorrectly identified the murders as taking place on or near the infamous Highway of Tears, which has been the site of numerous disappearances and murders of Indigenous women.